About

 Vision

-History of the DowntownDC BID
+The DowntownDC BID

-The DowntownDC Business Improvement District (BID) was founded in 1997 and is a private non-profit organization that provides capital improvements, resources and research that keep the BID area clean, safe, and economically and environmentally strong and accessible.
+The DowntownDC Business Improvement District (BID) was founded in 1997 as a private non-profit 501c6 organization that provides capital improvements, resources and research that keep the BID area clean, safe, and economically and environmentally strong and accessible.
 The BID is a catalyst, facilitator and thought leader in diversifying the economy, promoting public/private partnerships and enhancing the downtown experience for all.
-This special district, where property owners have agreed to tax themselves to fund services, encompasses a 138-block area of approximately 520 properties from Massachusetts Avenue on the north to Constitution Avenue on the south, and from Louisiana Avenue on the east to 16th Street on the west.
+This special district, where property owners have agreed to tax themselves to fund services, encompasses a 140-block area of approximately 520 properties from Massachusetts Avenue on the north to Constitution Avenue on the south, and from Louisiana Avenue on the east to 16th Street on the west.

-The DowntownDC BID employs Safety/Hospitality and Maintenance ambassadors, also known as SAMs, who keep streets clean, safe and friendly and assist residents, workers and visitors with a variety of needs.
+The DowntownDC BID employs Safety/Hospitality and Maintenance ambassadors– also known as SAMs– who keep streets clean, safe and friendly and assist residents, workers and visitors with a variety of needs.
 Administrative and management staff are experienced and knowledgeable individuals who share a passion and vision for improving the physical, economic and social environment in DowntownDC.

 History of the DowntownDC Foundation